ledwindra/continuous-integration-stata/README.md

 ## Twitter thread
 - AEA Data Editor on [file path](https://twitter.com/AeaData/status/1380555102658957315)

+# Limitations
+This is not a perfect solution to your Stata workflow for several reasons:
+- If you have an older Stata version, you may face issues running other people's codes from newer Stata version.
+Case in point: I tried to replicate [Scott Cunningham's Mixtape book](https://github.com/scunning1975/mixtape/), but one of his do-files contain a package named [parmest](https://github.com/scunning1975/mixtape/blob/master/Do/abortion_dd.do).
+I'm using Stata 15, and it resulted to the following error: `this is version 15.1 of Stata; it cannot run version 16.0 programs`
+- If you have Stata IC (which I'm using) not MP, then you may face several difficulties that you can see [here](https://www.stata.com/products/which-stata-is-right-for-me/) when running other people's codes

 # P.S.
 Don't hesitate to reach me out for further questions or send issues [here](https://github.com/ledwindra/continuous-integration-stata/issues).
 Read [GitHub Actions Documentation](https://docs.github.com/en/actions) for further details.